Skip to main content

 24 mentions Positive Neutral Negative

-The graphics of "Dungeon Rats" are generally considered dated and not cutting-edge, with many reviewers rating them around 4-5/10.
+The graphics of "Dungeon Rats" are generally considered dated and lack cutting-edge quality, often rated around 4-5/10.
 However, the game effectively conveys a dark and gritty atmosphere through its art style, and while the visuals may not impress, they are deemed acceptable for the gameplay experience.
-Overall, the graphics are described as basic and low-resolution, but they do not detract significantly from the enjoyment of the game.
+Overall, the graphics are described as basic and budget-standard, with some users appreciating their charm despite the limitations.

 • “The game displays well in 4K and has a few graphics tweaks as well as UI scaling, so this comfortably meets the minimum acceptable requirements for any PC game.”